Outfittery/training_grounds/FULL.md

-`tfac` is a data transformer in the sense of `sklearn`, it has the `fit`, `transform` and `fit_transform` method.
+`tfac` is a data transformer in the sense of `sklearn`, it has the `fit`, `transform` and `fit_transform` methods.

 The default solution:
   * automatically determines if the feature is continuous or categorical
   * performs normalisation and imputation to continous variables, as well as adds the missing indicator
+  * for categorical variables:
+    * applies one-hot encoding
+    * Converts None variable to a string NONE
-  * applies one-hot encoding to categorical variables, checking for None values, and also limits the amount of columns per feature, placing least-popular values in `OTHER` column.
+    * limits the amount of values per feature, placing least-popular values in `OTHER` column (this is crucial, e.g., for decision trees)

 ## Class structure